Journey through Central Europe

 Monday, October 28

 Today we will visit the somber Auschwitz-Birkenau Memorial and Museum, the former German Nazi concentration and extermination camp, an experience that is guaranteed to touch something deep inside you.
 Then we will travel to Wieliczka for lunch, followed by a tour of the 800-year-old Wieliczka Salt Mine.
 This underground world, with its beautiful figures, chapels, and monuments carved in salt by miners over the centuries, earned one of the earliest listings on the UNESCO World Cultural Heritage list.
 As we descend into the salt mine, we will feel like we’re entering a vast underground city complete with huge caverns and underground lakes, 400 feet beneath the surface.
+We will have dinner at a nearby restaurant.

 Tuesday, October 29